Zulko/moviepy/docs/install.rst

     $ (sudo) pip install moviepy

 If you have neither ``setuptools`` nor ``ez_setup`` installed the command above will fail.
-In this case type this before installing:
+In this case type the following before installing:

 .. code:: bash

     $ (sudo) pip install setuptools

-**Method by hand:** download the sources, either on PyPI_ or (if you want the development version) on Github_, unzip everything in one folder, open a terminal and type
+**Method by hand:** Download the sources, either on PyPI_ or (if you want the development version) on Github_, unzip everything in one folder, open a terminal and type

 .. code:: bash

     $ (sudo) python setup.py install

 MoviePy depends on the Python modules NumPy_, Imageio_, Decorator_, and Proglog_, which will be automatically installed during MoviePy's installation.
-It should work  on Windows/Mac/Linux, with Python 3.6+ ; if you have trouble installing MoviePy or one of its dependencies, please provide feedback !
+It should work on Windows/macOS/Linux, with Python 3.6+.
+If you have trouble installing MoviePy or one of its dependencies, please provide feedback in a Github issue!

 MoviePy depends on the software FFMPEG for video reading and writing.
 You don't need to worry about that, as FFMPEG should be automatically downloaded/installed by ImageIO during your first use of MoviePy (it takes a few seconds).
 If you want to use a specific version of FFMPEG, you can set the
 `FFMPEG_BINARY` environment variable.